Employer of Record

 Employing individuals in Ireland involves several employer costs, including social insurance contributions and other mandatory benefits.
 Let’s break down the employer costs for an employee with a Gross Annual Salary of €240,000:

-• Total Annual Cost: When factoring in additional expenses such as potential pension contributions, private health insurance, and other benefits, the total annual cost of employing an individual with a Gross Annual Salary of €240,000 is estimated to be €266,520.
+• Total Annual Cost: When factoring in additional expenses such as pension contributions, private health insurance, and other benefits, the total annual cost of employing an individual will usually exceed the gross salary plus employer PRSI.
+Actual total cost will depend on the employee’s package and the timing of payments during the year.

 For more detailed calculations and information about employer costs, you can refer to the latest guidelines on employment regulations and benefits in Ireland.